CDPGuidesSupport

 Guide to using the Ours Privacy impression pixel for tracking ad impressions, matching impressions to conversions, and supporting view-through attribution with advertising destinations.

 The Ours Privacy impression pixel is a 1x1 invisible pixel that can be loaded on any website or served alongside advertisements.
-When a visitor views the pixel, Ours Privacy checks if it has seen that visitor before using cookies, tracks an event, and sets a cookie so that any future events tracked on your website or other properties can be attributed back to the same person.
+When the pixel loads, Ours Privacy tracks an event, reads the visitor cookie to recognize someone it has seen before, and refreshes that cookie so future events on your website or other properties attribute back to the same person.

 This impression pixel is particularly useful for advertising attribution, allowing you to match ad impressions to conversion events for view-through conversion tracking.
-It works seamlessly with advertising destinations like Basis and The Trade Desk.
+See DSP view-through conversions for the methodology and every DSP destination it applies to, including Basis and The Trade Desk.

 The impression pixel is also useful for tracking user interactions when JavaScript is not available or when you want to track email opens.